 At first glance you might think Mellow Yellow would get dizzy being upside down like this for a long time.
 Parrots love to live in the three dimensional world, either climbing around upside down or by flying, while we pitiful, limited humans are stuck in pretty much two dimensions unless we jump up and down or do something like get in an airplane.

-Mellow Yellow is one of the few birds living in the sanctuary for whom we know the exact date of his hatching.
-He hopes for a party to celebrate his 20th birthday on June 1, 1996.
+Mellow Yellow is one of the few birds living in the sanctuary for whom we know the exact date of his hatching, June 1, 1996.
 Double Yellow Head Amazons tend to start life with very little yellow, and they get more as they age.
 In our experience, the males seem to have more yellow than the females.

 Elvis is still in the building.
 It can be difficult to find the right home for a sexually mature male Amazon.
 In the wild they are full of testosterone and ready to defend their mate and territory.
 We have not actually tested Elvis to prove that he is a boy, but he sure acts like one.
 The "Hot Three" Amazon species, the Double Yellow Heads, Yellow Napes, and Blue Fronts, are the ones with the reputation for the most aggressive behavior, but these species are also the best talkers and singers.